gwbres/zynq7-sdr/README.md

 http://gnuradio.org/redmine/projects/gnuradio/wiki/Zynq has nice informations on out to create the SD-image.

+To create a Linux image for the Zybo you could start by following my topic and the included tutorial here, [Xilinx Forums - embedded linux on a zybo] (http://forums.xilinx.com/t5/Embedded-Linux/Booting-Linux-on-a-Zybo/td-p/504993).

 Create the SD-image and the rootfs needed for Linux to be running on the board.
 He included all the gnuradio environment to the embedded linux.